Titans stop Allen on 4th down, hang on to beat Bills 34-31 - WHIZ News

 The AFC East-leading Bills drove to the Titans 3 on their final possession and could have sent the game to overtime with a field goal, but instead went for the win — and didn’t execute.

-First, Allen was marked just shy of the first-down marker on a scramble.
-On fourth down, the rugged quarterback moved from the shotgun to take the snap from under center.
-Tennessee’s defensive line surged forward to meet Allen, whose legs went out from under him.
+First, Allen was marked shy of the first-down marker on a scramble.
+On fourth down, the rugged quarterback moved from the shotgun to take the snap under center.
+Tennessee’s defensive line surged forward to meet Allen, whose legs went out from under him before Titans tackle Jeffery Simmons smothered the quarterback.

 The Titans (4-2) took over with 12 seconds left to start a much-needed celebration for the battered defending AFC South champs.